Aniceto Sobrepeña: Private sector

 The De La Salle University conferred on the Foundation the Signum Ministerii(Sign of Service) Medal “in recognition of its various initiatives, programs and achievements toward the enhancement of the quality of life of and the promotion of a culture of excellence among Filipinos.”
-MBFI is the third recipient of the award aligning itself with venerable institutions that have vigorously figured in the attainment of our nation's democracy, namely, the Radio Veritas, the only Catholic radio station in Asia in 1983, and the National Citizens' Movement for Free Elections (NAMFREL) in 1984.
+MBFI is the third recipient of the award after Church-run Radio Veritas in 1983, and the National Citizens' Movement for Free Elections (NAMFREL) in 1984.

+Personal life and death

+Sobrepeña was married to Anna Isabel Crisóstomo, and together they had three children.

+He was part of Ang Ligaya ng Panginoon (lit.
+“Joy of the Lord”), a Catholic Sword of the Spirit community based in Metro Manila.
+A member since 1982, he was involved in the community and its Partners-in-Mission, including Couples for Christ, Christ's Youth in Action, and the Brotherhood of Christian Businessmen and Professionals.
+He had also served as pastoral leader to single men, and with his wife Anna, conducted marriage enrichment workshops called "Intimacy Weekend".

+Sobrepeña died at the Manila Doctors Hospital on January 11, 2026, at the age of 72 due to complications from pancreatic cancer.

-Awards and recognition
+Awards and recognitions

 The following are some of the awards and recognition given to Sobrepeña in the course of his private and government career: